 News and Events

-We are delighted that one of our Regional offices has been nominated for the 2016 ARA Awards in the category of Record-Keeping Service of the Year - well done to the Record Office of Leicestershire, Leicester and Rutland!
+We are delighted that one of our Regional offices was nominated for the 2016 ARA Awards in the category of Record-Keeping Service of the Year - well done to the Record Office of Leicestershire, Leicester and Rutland!

 Photos and resources from meetings